Supplément au voyage de Bougainville: Structure

-Theme of Sexuality in Supplément au Voyage de Bougainville
+Theme of sexuality in Supplément au Voyage de Bougainville

 Origins

 Because of his study of nature and the advancements in life sciences, Denis Diderot came to the conclusion that universal progress depends largely on Eros.
 For Diderot, Eros is "a priori existence of sexual energy that fuels the universe."
 This concept greatly influenced Diderot's views on human sexuality.
 His involvement in Enlightenment movements such as sensualism, vitalism and materialism also helped him to develop his ideas about human sexuality.
 He believed that nature had a moral end and encourages humans to have children.
 Since nature favors procreation, laws and rules should not restrain the sexuality of men and women.
 Since 18th century French society had many rules controlling people's sexuality, Diderot believed that French society is not a suitable place for Eros because of its "artificiality and formalism."
 For Claudia Moscovici, Diderot's critique of 18th century French society, especially its rules controlling human sexuality, can especially be seen in the Supplément au Voyage de Bougainville.

-Diderot’s views on human sexuality
+Diderot's views on sexuality

-Diderot's views on sexuality is contained in the Supplément au Voyage de Bougainville.
+Diderot's views on sexuality are contained in the Supplément au Voyage de Bougainville.
 In the book, Diderot uses a dialogue between Orou, a Tahitian man, and a chaplain in order to contrast the French and Tahitian societies.
 Tahitian people are governed by nature and portrayed as happy and content.
-They also have less restrictions on their sexual conduct because men and women are not obligated to marry before having a child together.
+They also have fewer restrictions on their sexual conduct because men and women are not obligated to marry before having a child together.
 People can have sex with the opposite gender in order to procreate, which is nature's intended purpose for humans.
 In Tahiti, women are not considered property of any man and are not ridiculed for having a child before marriage.
 Claudia Moscovici argues that Diderot uses the Tahitian society to criticize the laws and norms regarding sexual behavior in 18th century French society and Western culture.
 Unlike the Tahitians, the French are governed by laws and convention.
 They had more restrictions on the sexual behavior of men and women.
 For instance, it was unacceptable to have a child with someone without being married in French society.
 Once married, family life for women was very constraining.
-French women did not have much freedom to pursue jobs outside of the home and were considered the property of their husband.
+French women did not have much freedom to pursue jobs outside the home and were considered the property of their husband.
 In this way, Claudia Moscovici argues that Diderot believed that marriage controlled human sexuality because women and men were bound to one another, prohibiting them from having children with others.
 For Alice Parker, Diderot also believed this idea because French women were no longer free to satisfy their own desires, especially sexual ones, and had to adhere to the commands of their "bourgeois patriarchs."